aklivity/zilla/README.md

 ### Zilla Examples
-You can also quickly test out Zilla buy running preconfigured Zilla configurations for various protocols.
+You can also quickly test out Zilla by running preconfigured Zilla configurations for various protocols.

 | Name | Description|
 |------|------------|